leandroscardua/AzApi-Terraform-Wait-Resource/README.md

 # AzApi-Terraform-Wait-Resource

-## This is an example of how to wait for a resource to become available before initiating changes to it.
+## This is an example of how to check for resource availability without using a wait block before initiating changes to it.

 ## Requirements